 My advice was to try to let go of his fears.
 For now, they were financially okay.
 What was the point of working to death for the family if he never got to spend time with them?

 The goals had misaligned with the original purpose.

-This is the 9 card tarot spread, also known as the box spread.
-It applies the same basic principals we’ve discussed in other spreads.
+This is the 9-card tarot spread, also known as the box spread.
+It applies the same basic principles we’ve discussed in other spreads.

 Notice how similar this spread is to the Celtic Cross and the standard three-card spread.
 What’s so interesting about this one is to really dig into the connections and weight of each card.